F1.5 Explain how interest rates can impact savings, investments, and the cost of borrowing to pay for goods and services over time.

 Knowledge: Borrowing

 Borrowing money can be scary for many people.
 Some people borrow money for renovations, projects, starting businesses, or buying a property or car.
-Each time a person borrows money, he or she and the lender set up a due date, interest rate and payment dates.
+Each time an individual borrows money, they and the lender establish a due date, interest rate, and payment dates.
 It is possible to borrow money from a bank or from a lender.

 It is important to note that borrowing is not only for large expenses.
 Some people use credit cards to take advantage of different incentives to make all their purchases.
 A credit card represents a loan by a person to the credit card company.